 4. Find ways to stay connected.
 Human connection is an important part of your overall well-being, as it boosts your mood, increases your happiness, and helps sharpen memory and cognitive skills.
 Organizing a night out with friends, volunteering in your community, or joining a virtual book club are all great ways to help ensure that you find time for activities that you’re interested in, as well as decrease stress and feelings of depression.

 5. Seek professional help when necessary.
 Because stress affects everyone differently, it can be difficult to know when it’s time to seek help.
 However, if your stress levels begin leading you to skip work, avoid plans with friends, lose sleep, and/or experience panic attacks, it may be time to reach out to a mental health professional.

-Although many factors related to both COVID-19 and the holiday season are beyond our control, there are a variety of ways to help control both the situation and our reaction to it.
-Continuing to avoid crowds whenever possible, wearing a mask, and washing your hands thoroughly and frequently can help lower your chances of contracting COVID-19, while budgeting and researching gifts for the holidays prior to shopping can help you stay in control of your finances so that you can focus on enjoying the festivities this year.
+Although many factors related to seasonal illness and the holiday season are beyond our control, there are a variety of ways to help control both the situation and our reaction to it.
+Drinking plenty of water, staying active, and continuing to wash your hands thoroughly and frequently can help lower your chances of getting sick, while budgeting and researching gifts for the holidays prior to shopping can help you stay in control of your finances so that you can focus on enjoying the festivities this year.
 While there isn’t a clear-cut, foolproof answer to managing stress or depression, identifying the stressors in your life can help you learn to eliminate or reduce them, allowing you to feel more relaxed and in control of your surroundings.

 At Billings OB-GYN Associates, we are committed to providing you with the care and compassion that you deserve.
 If you need help or have questions regarding stress management, depression, or other mental health struggles this holiday season, please contact us today, or call (406) 248-3607 to speak with one of our providers.